DevOpsOnlineTraining-2021/Linux/Practice-2/Practice-2.3.md

 7.1.
 Create two ec2 instances with Red Hat Linux AMI.

 7.2.
+Connect server-1 and create a new user and setup password using Step-2 (above)

+	username: server1
+	Password: server1

-Connect server1 and create a new user and setup password using Step-2 (above)
+7.3.
+Connect server2 and create a new user and setup password using Step-2 (above)

+	username: server2
+	Password: server2

+7.4.
+Go to server-1 and login to new user 'server1'.

+	su - server1

+7.5.
+Generate ssh key using the command: ssh-keygen -t rsa

+	ssh-keygen -t rsa (press enter for all options, don't give any value for any option)

+	Sample output:
+	[server1@ip-172-31-42-239 ~]$ ssh-keygen -t rsa
+	Generating public/private rsa key pair.
+	Enter file in which to save the key (/home/server1/.ssh/id_rsa):
+	Created directory '/home/server1/.ssh'.
+	Enter passphrase (empty for no passphrase):
+	Enter same passphrase again:
+	Your identification has been saved in /home/server1/.ssh/id_rsa.
+	Your public key has been saved in /home/server1/.ssh/id_rsa.pub.

+7.6.
+Copy the pulic key from /home/server1/.ssh/id_rsa.pub

+	cat /home/server1/.ssh/id_rsa.pub

+7.7.
+Connect to other server-2, and login to 'server2' user.

+	ssh server2@server2-ip-address

+	vi .ssh/authorized_keys